VICTORJQLEE/Goolgle-Data-Analytics-Case-Study_SQL-Tableau/README.md

 Members have peak hours at 8 hitting 468k and at 17 hitting 827k,  while Casual hit its peak ride hour at 17 with 531k rides.
 Both users have the same range of hours with more rides, from 14 to 19, hitting almost 50% of all members and casual rides and ride time.

-Regarding Stations there’s just one with an important difference vs the other, Streeter Dr & Grand Ave with 156K rides by Casuals, but that is not too representative.
+Regarding Stations there’s just one with an essential difference vs the other, Streeter Dr & Grand Ave with 156K rides by Casuals, but that is not too representative.

 Out of 1587 Stations, the Top 25, represent 15.5% of total member rides and 15.7% of total ride hours while casuals are 21.4% of rides and 26.6% of ride time.

 # Phase 1: Defining the Business Question

-The business question assigned to me is quite clear: **"How do annual members and casual riders use Cyclistic bikes differently?"** Cyclistic Company seeks to understand the main differences between these two user groups - casual riders (who pay for each ride) and annual members (who pay for a yearly subscription) - through data analysis.
+The business question assigned to me is pretty clear: **"How do annual members and casual riders use Cyclistic bikes differently?"** Cyclistic Company seeks to understand the main differences between these two user groups - casual riders (who pay for each ride) and annual members (who pay for a yearly subscription) - through data analysis.
 To address this question, I will examine Cyclistic's Rides data to gain insights into the distinct usage patterns of members and casual riders.
 Additionally, if there is sufficient data available, I will explore the factors that motivate casual riders to purchase Cyclistic annual memberships and consider how digital media can be utilized to influence them to become members.
 If data is insufficient, I will prioritize addressing these questions in subsequent analyses by collecting additional relevant data.

 To approach this business question effectively, I will consider both the background information highlighting the higher profitability of annual members compared to casual riders and the dataset provided, which includes valuable information such as bike types, total number of rides, ride months, ride days, ride hours, latitude and longitude of stations, and member-causal type.
 Based on this information, I will formulate several hypotheses to guide my analysis:

-H1: Mebmers use bikes more often than casuals.
+H1: Members use bikes more often than casuals.

 H2: Members' total ride time is higher than casuals'.